bananabread08/weather-app/README.md

 2. Generate an API Key from [Openweather API](https://openweathermap.org/).
 Free as long as you make an account.
 3. Open the `apikey.js` file from `src/modules`.
 Paste your API key inside the single quotes.
 4. `npm install` on Project Directory.
-5. `npm run build` to run Webpack.
+5. `npm install webpack-cli --save-dev` to install Webpack.
+   6 `npx webpack` to run Webpack to update `main.js`
 6. Open the `index.html` to your preferred browser.

 Future Update: Polishing the UI/UX.